-During the period of short-term suspension, a student may not appear on school property or at school-related activities or events either as a spectator or participant.
-A violation of this school policy will be considered a trespass resulting in immediate notification to the Holyoke Police Department.
+During the period of suspension, a student may not appear on school property or at school-related activities or events as either a spectator or participant.
+A violation of this policy will be considered a trespass resulting in immediate notification of the Holyoke Police Department.
 Depending upon the reason for suspension, a student may be prohibited from attending extra-curricular activities beyond the suspension period.
 Suspensions that carry over a weekend or vacation period will also eliminate a student's participation from any extra-curricular events that take place on those weekends or vacation periods.